-No, you must sign and submit your form to your Local Election Official in the US!
+No, you must submit your signed form to your Local Election Official in the US!
 Only your Local Election Official has the authority to register you to vote and to send out a ballot.
 The website, www.votefromabroad.org, provides help to fill out the Federal Post Card Application (FPCA) and also provides complete, step-by-step Instructions how to submit the completed form and to verify it was received.